Can you give us a quick rundown of your background?

 How much pressure are you under in this job?

-There is an element of flying by the seat of the pants to the job of music PR, but I think that pressure adds to the excitment really.
-No two days are ever the same in this job + that applies even more so now that I am running my own independent music PR company, as not only am I learning in the job everyday, but I am also on a steep learning curve re: running a business!
+There is an element of flying by the seat of the pants to the job of music PR, but I think that pressure adds to the excitement really.
+No two days are ever the same in this job + that applies even more so now that I am running my own independent music PR company, as not only am I learning in the job every day, but I am also on a steep learning curve re running a business!

 If you have a good grounding and work your way through the ranks (I started out stuffing envelopes at Parlophone), have a calm personality and don’t get rattled easily, and a passion for music then you should really have all of the necessary skills to deal with most things that get thrown at you.
 It is so important to learn from any mistakes that you make + you WILL make lots of them…

 Is there much difference in the job since the move to the Isle of Wight?